zeta-chain/protocol-contracts-solana/README.md

 The TSS signature is a ECDSA secp256k1 signature; its public key therefore address (Ethereum compatible hashing from pubkey) is therefore verifiable using the `secp256k1_recover` function.
-Alternatively, Solana runtime also privides a program to provide this verification service via CPI; see [proposal 48](https://github.com/solana-foundation/solana-improvement-documents/blob/main/proposals/0048-native-program-for-secp256r1-sigverify.md) which might be more cost efficient.
+Alternatively, Solana runtime also provides a program to provide this verification service via CPI; see [proposal 48](https://github.com/solana-foundation/solana-improvement-documents/blob/main/proposals/0048-native-program-for-secp256r1-sigverify.md) which might be more cost efficient.